 As you head north, you’re shrouded by tall hillsides on the west of which the train cuts through these, then you arrive out on the other side of steep coastline on the eastern side – beautiful trip.

-Conquered by the Viet Cong and held for 24 days with the slaughter of around 3,000 people, then bombed by the American forces, which largely destroyed the city, Hue experienced very tough and tragic times during the Vietnam War.
+Conquered by the Viet Cong and held for 24 days with the slaughter of around 3,000 people, then bombed by the American forces, which largely destroyed the city, Hue (pronounced Hway) experienced very tough and tragic times during the Vietnam War.

+Regardless of the time of year in Hue, carry an umbrella or rain jacket.
 I have a great poncho I bought in Rurrenabaque (Bolivia) back in 2011 and it’s still going strong.

-Apparently, this bad weather is due to the Truong Son Mountains just to the south, which appears to entrap all the moisture; consequently, the city is usually misty, drizzly or rainy.
-For most of our 8-day visit, I would describe the rain as mostly torrential!
+Apparently, this bad weather is due to the Truong Son Mountains just to the south, which appears to entrap all the moisture.
+Consequently, the city is usually misty, drizzly or rainy.
+For most of our 8-day visit, I describe the rain as mostly torrential.

-Apparently, the Tombs of the Emperors, located along the Perfume River travelling south of the city are great to visit, although I didn’t see this site.
+Apparently, the Tombs of the Emperors, located along the Perfume River travelling south of the city is a great site to visit.

 Imperial Citadel (Đại Nội)

-The architecture is gorgeous and there’s also a (Korean-made) video that re-creates what the Citadel would have been like during its illustrious time.
+The architecture is gorgeous and there’s also a Korean-made video that re-creates what the Citadel would have been like during its illustrious time.